stacks-network/stacks/README.md

 ONS is 100% backwards compatible with ICANN DNS and simply extends the functionality.

-You can read more about ONS <a href="https://opennamesystem.org"> here</a>.
+You can read more about ONS <a href="https://opennamesystem.org"> here</a> and <a href="https://github.com/opennamesystem/openspecs">download opendig here</a> (the ONS equivalent of dig).

-This repository includes the specifications, standards, and schema for the Open Name System.
+Meanwhile, this repository includes the specifications, standards, and schema for the Open Name System.

+All the schemas are in JSON format and the python packages provided allow you to start inspecting and playing around with them.
+Meanwhile, this README simply contains an overview of the specifications.

 <a name="installation"/>
 ## Installation